 - Most records relating to ex-employees are retained for 12 months after the end of their employment to defend against legal claims;

-- Records relating to the right to work in the UK are retained for two years post employment as this is a statutory requirement;
+- Records relating to the right to work in the UK are retained for two years after the end of employment as this is a statutory requirement;

-- Information relating to the payment of salary, bonuses and commission is kept for seven years following the end of employment;
+- Information relating to the payment of salary, bonuses and commission is kept for seven years following the end of employment, unless required for funding purposes in which case they are kept for the duration of the reporting period and/or funding requirements;

 - Health and safety incidents are kept for five years to meet statutory requirements and defend against legal claims.